dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 consciousness and whether such capabilities are complete or approximated.

-But, instead, I'll just leave it as "Every man is born as many men and becomes every man."
+> "Every man is born as many men and dies not, but becomes every man."

+Instead, I'll just leave it that.
 Ramifications of the arguments I've put forth are numerous and significant to how we see ourselves and our relationship to the universe.
-I've only tried to clearly state thoughts which I never wrote down.
-I don't mean to say that because of these beliefs that nothing else is possible.
-I could be wrong about a lot of it and much of it (maybe most of it) is not actually novel.
-People have been talking about the singularity for a very long time.
+I've only tried to clearly state thoughts which I never wrote down, until at least 2015.
+I don't mean to say that, because of these beliefs, nothing else is possible.
+I could be wrong about a lot of it, perhaps most of it.
+Much is not actually novel.
+People have been talking about the singularity for a very long time, but I think I have some novel ideas on the nature of information and the qualities of a hyperintelligent being.

 It's crucial for people to mill over these issues, as we are approaching developments which lead to a fundamental restructuring of the world.

 ## The Persistence of Memory
 {:center}